 We encourage visitors to schedule an appointment, by phone at 541-737-4537 or by emailing Ombuds@oreonstate.edu.
 However, visitors may drop-in during normally scheduled office hours.
 We are located in 116 Waldo Hall (Map).

 We want individuals to feel comfortable when they visit the office.
 Depending on the circumstances and willingness of all parties, visitors can bring guests.
 This option can be discussed at the time of the visitor’s initial contact with the office.

 The University Ombuds Office is a free resource to all members of the OSU community.

-The University Ombuds Office is independent of ordinary line and staff structures and exercises autonomy regarding its responsibilities.
-The University Ombuds Office reports to the University President for administrative and budgetary matters, and trends affecting the University climate.
+The University Ombuds Office (UOO) is independent of ordinary line and staff structures and exercises autonomy regarding its responsibilities.
+The UOO reports to the University President for administrative and budgetary matters, and trends affecting the University climate.

 We will listen to your concerns, and make you aware of all of your options and resources.
 If your concern requires a formal process or specialist to assist you, we will help refer you to another office.

 You are not precluded from pursuing formal remedies if informal approaches through the University Ombuds Office do not work.
 We can refer you to your formal options if necessary.

 Sometimes the most effective way to resolve a conflict is to bring the parties together.
 Mediation is a process using a neutral third party, trained in conflict resolution, to facilitate an effective and productive dialogue, help clarify issues, and assist in generating options for resolution.
 Mediators help parties reach their own agreement, but do not make a decision regarding the outcome of a dispute or enforce/monitor agreements.
 For mediation to be effective, parties need to be active participants in the process.
 Mediation through the Ombuds Office is informal and any agreements reached by the parties are voluntary and non-binding.